 Click HERE to see “orienteering is great because…” video clip

-In order to complie with the anti-spam law that will take effect on July 1st, 2014 the AOA will not be sending email to anyone that will have give their consent to do so.
-If you wish to be added to the AOA distribution list please send an email at:email@example.com
+In order to comply with the anti-spam law that will take effect on July 1st, 2014 the AOA will not be sending email to anyone unless they have give their consent to do so.
+If you wish to be added to the AOA distribution list please send an email at:firstname.lastname@example.org

 AOA Contact Info: